-Firm mattresses are often suggested to those who suffer from back pain, however, this is not always the best option.
+Firm mattresses are often suggested to those who suffer from back pain, but, this is not always the best option.
 When it comes to firmness, you will want to let your own personal preference and preferred sleep position help guide you.
 If you are unsure, a medium-firm mattress tends to be a safe option.

-In addition to firmness, you will also want to consider your alignment.
+Besides firmness, you will also want to consider your alignment.
 When suffering from back pain, it will be especially important that your new mattress promotes a healthy spinal alignment.

 Read More: Best Mattresses for Back Pain

 Those suffering from hip pain will want a mattress that is able to relieve pain and pressure.
 However, like back pain, your sleep position should be considered.